Step 1 When you want to buy a house...

 The other document the Texas Buyers Representation Agreement is what states the realtor represents you not a subagent of the seller.
 Most brokers require this agreement on the first meeting.

+I'm so glad you asked!
 Feel free to compare my services, read my reviews and explore my website and social media.
-Then we can get you setup for listing alerts to receive homes direct from the mls within minutes of listing and on your way to owning a home.
+Then we can get you setup for listing alerts to receive homes direct from the mls within minutes of listing, your timeline developed and on your way to owning a home!

 Check us out, view more how to videos or connect with us on social media: